tsackton/taelgarverse/docs/people/sembarans/eliana.md

 </div>

 A midwife who tends to Underhill.
+She is also somewhat of an herbalist with a particular focus on gender care.